ProRank SEO

 • Keyword integration: Ensure primary keywords are included

-• Length optimization: Stay within character limits
+• Length optimisation: Stay within character limits

 • Custom instructions: Add specific requirements for AI

-1. Select posts to optimize
+1. Select posts to optimise

 4. Review generated suggestions